Social Media Best Practices

 Be Active

-Social media users expect new, relevant content so plan to post ‘frequently’ - depending on the medium being used (Facebook, Twitter, Instagram), that could mean several times a day or a few times a week.
+Social media users expect new, relevant content so plan to post ‘frequently’—depending on the medium being used (Facebook, Twitter, Instagram), that could mean several times a day or a few times a week.
 It’s easy to fall into a thought process where you are aiming to post a certain number of times per day.
 It’s much more important to post quality content your audience wants to engage with than it is to meet a posting quota.

 TIP: Plan content ahead of time.
 Keep a document or calendar to keep track of ideas.
 As you learn more about the community you’re hoping to engage with and what kinds of content they most enjoy, the more ideas you’ll be able to generate.
 Share your content plan with your colleagues and ask if they have any ideas to add!
+If you are a faculty or staff member, consult students for ideas or to source content.

 Be Timely